mrdk/mind/doc/streams.rst

    Number of bytes in a textfile structure.

-.. word:: textfile0     ( -- tstream ) |K|, "textfile-0"
+.. word:: textfile0     ( -- {tstream} ) |K|, "textfile-0"

-   Address of the prototype for the textfile structure.
+   Class prototype for the textfile structure.
 It has a size of `/textfile` bytes.
 The fields are already initialised, ready for a call to `file-open`.

 .. word:: file-open     ( str tstream -- ) |K|